Attacks on Chinese-run factories in Myanmar vex Beijing

 Myanmar state media have reported that martial law was declared in six districts in Yangon, including the major industrial zones of Hlaing Thar Yar and Shwepyitha.
 At least 38 people were killed Sunday and dozens were injured in one of the deadliest days of the crackdown on anti-coup protesters, according to the Assistance Association for Political Prisoners.

-The state-run Myanmar News Agency, which like most other media in the country is not controlled by the military, reported that five factories were set afire in Hlaing Thayar, a factory area to the west of Yangon.
+The state-run Myanmar News Agency, which like most other media in the country is controlled by the military, reported that five factories were set afire in Hlaing Thayar, a factory area to the west of Yangon.

 It said protesters had blocked roads, hindering fire engines from reaching the blazes.